ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 # Proposal

+Define:
-A *non-generic tasklike* is any non-generic type with the attribute `[System.Runtime.CompilerServices.Tasklike(typeof(...))]` on it, or the type `System.Threading.Tasks.Task`.
+* A *non-generic tasklike* is any non-generic type with the attribute `[System.Runtime.CompilerServices.Tasklike(typeof(...))]` on it, or the type `System.Threading.Tasks.Task`.

-A *generic tasklike* is any generic type with arity 1 with the same attribute, or the type `System.Threading.Tasks.Task<T>`.
+* A *generic tasklike* is any generic type with arity 1 with the same attribute, or the type `System.Threading.Tasks.Task<T>`.

-The rules for [async functions](https://github.com/ljw1004/csharpspec/blob/gh-pages/classes.md#async-functions) currently allow an async method to return either `void` or `Task` or `Task<T>`; this will be changed to allow it to return any nong-generic `Tasklike` or generic `Tasklike<T>`.
+The rules for [async functions](https://github.com/ljw1004/csharpspec/blob/gh-pages/classes.md#async-functions) currently allow an async method to return either `void` or `Task` or `Task<T>`; this will be changed to allow it to return either `void`, or any nong-generic `Tasklike`, or generic `Tasklike<T>`.

 The rules for [evaluation of task-returning async functions](https://github.com/ljw1004/csharpspec/blob/gh-pages/classes.md#evaluation-of-a-task-returning-async-function) currently talk in general terms about "generating an instance of the returned task type" and "initially incomplete state" and "moved out of the incomplete state".
 These will be changed to spell out how that returned tasklike is constructed and how its state is transitioned, as detailed below.

+The overload resolution rules for [better function member](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-function-member) currently say that if two applicable candidates have identical parameter types `{P1...Pn}` and `{Q1...Qn}` then we use tie-breakers to determine which is the better one.
+With this feature, this will be modified to use tie-breakers if the parameter types are identical *up to tasklikes*: in other words, for purposes of this identity comparison, all non-generic `Tasklike`s are deemed identical to each other, and all generic `Tasklike<T>`s for a given `T` are deemed identical to each other.

-The rules for [anonymous function conversion](https://github.com/ljw1004/csharpspec/blob/gh-pages/conversions.md#anonymous-function-conversions) currently allow an async lambda to be converted to a delegate type whose return type is either `void` or `Task` or `Task<T>`; this will be changed to let them return any non-generic `Tasklike` or generic `Tasklike<T>`.
+The rules for [anonymous function conversion](https://github.com/ljw1004/csharpspec/blob/gh-pages/conversions.md#anonymous-function-conversions) currently allow an async lambda to be converted to a delegate type whose return type is either `void` or `Task` or `Task<T>`; this will be changed to let them return `void` or any non-generic `Tasklike` or any generic `Tasklike<T>`.

 The [inferred return type](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#inferred-return-type) of a lambda expression currently takes into account the parameter types of the delegate to which the lambda is being converted.
+With this feature, it now also takes into account the return type of that delegate:
+* If the lambda is async and has inferred *result type* `void`,
+  * if the return type of the delegate is `U` where `U` is a non-generic tasklike, then the inferred *return type* is `U`
+  * otherwise the inferred *return type* is `Task`
-With this feature, it now also takes into account the return type of that delegate: if the lambda is async, and the return type of the delegate is `U<T>` where `U` is a tasklike, then the inferred return type is `U<InferredResultType>`; otherwise it remains `Task<InferredResultType>`.
+* Otherwise, if the lambda is async and has inferred *result type* `V1`,
+  * if the return type of the delegate is `U<V2>` where `U` is a generic tasklike, then the inferred *return type* is `U<V1>

-The overload resolution rules for [better function member](https://github.com/ljw1004/csharpspec/blob/gh-pages/expressions.md#better-function-member) currently say that if two applicable candidates have identical parameter types `{P1...Pn}` and `{Q1...Qn}` then we use tie-breakers to determine which is the better one.
-With this feature, this is modified to use tie-breakers if the parameter types *are identical up to tasklikes*: for purposes of this identity comparison, all non-generic `Tasklike`s are deemed identical to each other, and all generic `Tasklike<T>`s for a given `T` are deemed identical to each other.
+  * otherwise the inferred *return type* is `Task<V2>`
+* Otherwise, non-async lambdas will continue to be treated exactly as they are now.

 **Semantics for execution of an async method**

 Define the *builder type* of a tasklike as follows:
-* For non-generic `Tasklike` with attribute `[Tasklike(typeof(Builder))]`, the builder type is `Builder`.
+* For non-generic `Tasklike` with attribute `[Tasklike(typeof(Builder))]`, the builder type is the `Builder` argument of the attribute.
+It is an error if the type `Builder` is generic.
-* For generic `Tasklike<T>` with attribute `[Tasklike(typeof(Builder<>))]`, the builder type is `Builder<T>`.
+* For generic `Tasklike<T>` with attribute `[Tasklike(typeof(Builder<>))]`, the builder type is the `Builder<T>` argument of the attribute, constructed from the type argument `T` of the tasklike.
+It is an error if the argument of the attribute isn't an open generic type, and an error if the type `Builder` has 0 or more than 1 generic type arguments.
 * If a non-generic tasklike lacks the attribute and is `System.Threading.Tasks.Task`, the builder type is `System.Runtime.CompilerService.AsyncTaskMethodBuilder`
 * If a generic tasklike lacks the attribute and is `System.Threading.Tasks.Task<T>`, the builder type is `System.Runtime.CompilerServices.AsyncTaskMethodBuilder<T>`.
-* The builder type must be public.
-It is an error if the builder's generic arity doesn't match the tasklike's generic arity.
+* It is an error if the builder type isn't public.

 When an async tasklike-returning method is invoked,
 * It calls `var builder = BuilderType.Create()` to create a new instance of the builder type.
 It is an error if this static method doesn't exist or isn't public or doesn't return `BuilderType`.